QUOTES-Reactions to U.S. Supreme Court ruling on carbon emissions | Headlines

 CALIFORNIA GOVERNOR GAVIN NEWSOM "SCOTUS sided with the fossil fuel industry, kneecapping EPA's basic ability to tackle climate change.
 CA will lead this fight with our $53.9 BILLION climate commitment.
 We'll reduce pollution, protect people from extreme weather & leave the world better off than we found it."

+UNITED NATIONS SPOKESMAN STEPHANE DUJARRIC "This is a setback in our fight against climate change, when we are already far off-track in meeting the goals of the Paris Agreement....
+An emergency as global in nature as climate change requires a global response, and the actions of a single nation should not and cannot make or break whether we reach our climate objectives."

-YAMIDE DAGNET, DIRECTOR FOR CLIMATE JUSTICE, OPEN SOCIETY FOUNDATIONS "This is an incredible bad week for the global climate movement.
-From a weak G7 stance to an incredibly undemocratic SCOTUS ruling; it seems to me that backsliding is now the dominant trend in the climate space.
+YAMIDE DAGNET, DIRECTOR FOR CLIMATE JUSTICE, OPEN SOCIETY FOUNDATIONS "Backsliding is now the dominant trend in the climate space.
 To renew confidence in its leadership, the U.S. will need to swiftly pivot and keep its targets on track, while seeking to raise ambition."

 MICHAEL BLOOMBERG, U.N.
 SPECIAL ENVOY FOR CLIMATE AMBITION "This decision marks the second time in a week that the Supreme Court has turned back the clock to darker days that have dangerous implications for public health.
 The decision to side with polluters over the public will cost American lives and cause an enormous amount of preventable suffering, with the biggest burden falling on low-income communities and communities of color."